Jamaican Maroons

 The English, who invaded the island in 1655, continued the importation of enslaved Africans to work on the island's sugar-cane plantations.
-Africans in Jamaica continually resisted enslavement, with many who freed themselves becoming maroons.
+Africans in Jamaica continually resisted enslavement with many fleeing the plantations to join the indigenous communities, who were the first Maroons.
 The revolts disrupted the sugar economy in Jamaica and made it less profitable.
-The uprisings decreased after the British colonial authorities signed treaties with the Leeward Maroons in 1739 and the Windward Maroons in 1740, which required them to support the institution of slavery.
+The uprisings decreased after the British colonial authorities signed treaties with the Leeward Maroons in 1738 and the Windward Maroons in 1739.
 The importance of the Maroons to the colonial authorities declined after slavery was abolished in 1838.